Helpful prior learning:

 borrows mainly in that currency;

-has a central bank that can create money and work with the government to manage spending and interest rates.
+has a central bank that can create money and work with the state to manage spending and interest rates.

 Countries such as the UK, Japan and the USA have strong monetary sovereignty, while others operate with more limits (Figure 4).
 Even countries with high monetary sovereignty have to consider exchange rates, trade balances, and political choices that affect confidence when considering whether to create money to finance regenerative activities.